ShaneCurcuru/slides/client/TheApacheWay-PHL-2017.md

 make progress and even cut a release - but the community may still come along later to make changes.

+One exception: security fixes, which must be done responsibly and quickly.

 ---
 template: treeright